Functoriality of Coulomb branches: Introduction

 \begin{Corollary} If $Q$ has no loops and all pairs of parallel edges lift to parallel edges in $\check{Q}$, there is an isomorphism of affine schemes, where $\mathfrak{g}(\check{Q},\mathbf{n}) := \mathrm{Lie}(G(\check{Q},\mathbf{n}))$. \end{Corollary}

 This result informally says that the Coulomb branch associated to any quiver $Q$ is determined by the Coulomb branch associated to a dismemberment of $Q$.
-Thus, for any quiver, it is natural to consider the canonical dismemberment where the edges joining each pair of vertices gives its own component.
-It would be interesting to give a more geometric description of the Coulomb branches corresponding to these components; such a description is known (see, for example, \cite[Theorem 3.1]{BravermanFinkelbergNakajimaQuiver}) in the case of a quiver with exactly one edge:
+Thus, for any quiver, it is natural to consider the canonical dismemberment where the set of edges joining each pair of vertices gives its own component.
+It would be interesting to give a more geometric description of the Coulomb branches corresponding to these components; such a description is known in the case of a quiver with exactly one edge, using the theory of bow varieties (see \cite[\S 3.1]{nakajimaCherkisBow2017}).
+This is generalized in \cref{lem:bow}.